-Medical nutrition therapy includes a lifestyle examination, a thorough review of current diet and eating habits and development of a personalized nutrition treatment plan.
+Medical nutrition therapy includes a lifestyle examination, a thorough review of current diet and eating habits and development of a personalized healthful eating plan.
 These services are covered by a variety of insurance plans.
-Medicare Part B covers medical nutrition therapy for diabetes and kidney disease; diabetic patients with private insurance should check their individual plan for specific coverage details.
-An RD or RDN who meets certain requirements can provide these services, including nutritional assessment, education and individual counseling to address specific dietary needs and preferences.
+Medicare Part B covers medical nutrition therapy for diabetes and kidney disease; patients with diabetes who have private insurance should check their individual plan for specific coverage details.
+An RDN who meets certain requirements can provide these services, including a nutritional assessment, education and individual counseling to address specific dietary needs and preferences.

 Why a Dietitian?

-RDs and RDNs are food and nutrition experts who have completed multiple levels of training established by the Academy of Nutrition and Dietetics.
-While many RDs and RDNs are generalists with knowledge about a variety of nutrition subjects, some might have a specialty interest or an advanced credential such as Certified Diabetes Educator (CDE).
-An RD or RDN who is a CDE will have a unique and specialized skill set to help educate people with diabetes on how to manage their condition and improve their outcomes.
-"If you have a complicated schedule of medications for diabetes, are on an insulin pump or use a continuous glucose monitor to help manage your diabetes, I recommend consulting with a CDE," says Andrea Dunn, RD, LD, CDE, chair of the Academy's Diabetes Care and Education Dietetic Practice Group.
+RDNs are food and nutrition experts who have completed multiple levels of training established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+While many RDNs are generalists with knowledge about a variety of nutrition subjects, some might have a specialty interest or an advanced credential such as a Certified Diabetes Educator (CDE).
+An RDN who is a CDE will have a unique and specialized skill set to help educate people with diabetes on how to manage their condition and improve their outcomes.

 How Does the Dietitian Help?

 People with diabetes need to understand how foods and nutrition affect their bodies to successfully manage the disease.
 Dietitians can provide more detailed information about how to eat and practical tips to address daily challenges.
-A dietitian can help put together a daily meal plan that considers individual food preferences, level of physical activity and lifestyle, and will work with diabetes patients to set nutrition goals to improve their health.
-"The [RD or RDN] is going to individualize the nutrition information for you.
-He or she will review the medications you are on, your recent blood work, ask about any recent medical visits or hospitalizations, obtain your height and weight and check your last blood pressure reading," says Dunn.
+A dietitian can help put together a daily meal plan that considers individual food preferences, level of physical activity and lifestyle, and will work with patients who have diabetes to set nutrition goals to improve their health.